-N-400, the Application for Naturalization, is an application to become a naturalized citizen of the United States.
-Usually you will need to be a legal permanent resident (green card holder) for at least 3 or 5 years before you are eligible to apply for citizenship.
+The N-400, also known as the Application for Naturalization, is an application to become a naturalized citizen of the United States.
+Usually, you will need to be a legal permanent resident (green card holder) for at least 5 years before you are eligible to apply for citizenship.
 If you obtained your green card through marriage to a U.S. citizen, this wait time to apply for citizenship is cut to only 3 years.
 You may apply for naturalization up to 90 calendar days before you complete your continuous residence requirement of 3 or 5 years.

 Eligibility for the N-400 Form

 To apply with a N-400 form to become a U.S. citizen, you must:

 - Be 18 years of age at the time of filing

 - Have been a lawful permanent resident for the past three or five years

 - Have had continuous residence and physical presence in the United States

 - Demonstrate good moral character